iggeehu/Spiel-UI/README.md

-# Spiel-Take-Home
+# Spiel
-A UI take-home assignment
+A UI take-home where I replicate a Figma mock-up into React Native Code

 ## Time taken
 ### Around 9 hours